Conversion Copy Co.

 Trustworthy readability algorithms verified by over 1,000 automated tests and hand-calculated scores.

-We score everything – web pages, Word documents, Open Office, PDFs, Markdown and even eBooks.
+You can score anything – web pages, Word documents, Open Office, PDFs, Markdown and even eBooks.

 Generate reports (white labelled for your clients) and have them emailed to you regularly.